Have you ever put much pressure on yourself to find the best and highest-quality MICROPHONE or INSTRUMENT for all your recording needs?

 They have a separate braided shield for additional resistance against interference without affecting the input signal.

-These XLR cables will only provide you with the best out of the audio signal, giving you crystal clear sound quality!
+These XLR cables will only provide you with the best audio signal, giving you crystal clear sound quality!

 Professionalism at its finest!